jacobdbt2100/dbt_postgres_git_setup/README.md

     where {{ column_name }} not like '%@%.%'
 {% endtest %}
 ```
-Then, reference it in your schema.yml:
+Then, reference it in schema.yml:

 ```yml
 columns: